Topics and Hazards

 The Ministry of Labour's proactive inspection blitzes focus on sector-specific hazards, and are designed to raise awareness and increase compliance with health and safety legislation.
-They are part of the province's Safe at Work Ontario compliance strategy.

-On November 15, 2013, The Ministry of Labour announced a new regulation that impacts Ontario workplaces.
 Effective July 1, 2014, employers must ensure all workers and supervisors have completed a basic occupational health and safety awareness training program.

 Find a wide range of information and resources that will help you with your health and safety program and to keep you in legal compliance.